 Treatment for Teeth Grinding in Chapel Hill

 - Orthodontics: If your teeth are not in proper alignment, we may suggest orthodontic treatment to reposition teeth and allow for proper contact and jaw alignment, thus preventing grinding and clenching.
+We offer the Invisalign clear aligner system to help shift the teeth into proper alignment.
+Invisalign involves wearing a series of clear aligners that are very discreet.
+You will switch the aligners out every week and wear them for 22 hours a day.

 - Bite Equilibration: Bite equilibration, or bite correction therapy, involves the dentist making minor adjustments to the teeth to allow them to fit together properly, eliminating stress and pressure.